The mission of the Dean’s Office is to promote and maintain the disciplinary codes of the school that are outlined in the student and parent handbook.

-The role of the dean is not strictly disciplinary.
+The role of the Dean is not strictly disciplinary.
 The Dean of Students plays a vital role in the day-to-day operation of campus life, making sure that students are mindful of their schedules, coordinating campus events and activities, and ensuring that all students are holding themselves to the highest standard.
-These duties, and so many more, contribute to the overall atmosphere of school, creating an environment that allows students to pursue their education in a supportive and protected environment.
+These duties, and so many more, contribute to the overall atmosphere of school, creating a campus culture that allows students to pursue their education in a supportive and protected environment.

-A Palma student is expected to live and respond according to Christian values in both individual and community matters (ISOs).
+A Palma student is expected to live and respond according to Christian values in both individual and community matters, as expressed in Palma's Integral Student Outcomes (ISOs).
 He is expected to demonstrate integrity and honesty in all of his work.
-Cheating and plagiarism will not be tolerated at Palma.
+Cheating and plagiarism are not tolerated at Palma.
 Cheating is defined as the act of obtaining or attempting to obtain credit for academic work by use of any dishonest means.
 Plagiarism is defined as the act of presenting ideas, words, or specific substance from another and offering them as one’s own work, without giving credit to the source.

 Cheating and plagiarism represent a violation of mutual trust and respect.
 A student who cheats or plagiarizes will be confronted by his teacher or staff member along with the following consequences: